kvietmeier/Terraform/vastdata/README.md

 ---

-#### Configuring a Cluster

-**For a complete example of configurarting a cluyster see (cluster_config):**

-* VAST provider setup
-* VIP Pool definitions for protocol and replication roles
-* NFS and S3 view policies and exports
-* DNS service configuration
-* Active Directory integration options
-* POSIX-style tenants, users, and group definitions

-**Features**

-* Modular and reusable design for rapid iteration
-* Clear separation of configuration (`.tfvars`), logic (`main.tf`), and variables
-* Supports multi-protocol (NFS/S3) configurations
-* Uses dynamic constructs (e.g., maps, `count`, `for_each`) for scalability
-* Compatible with VAST provider v1.6.8+

----
+### Testing basic authentication

-* **NOTE: For a quick test of authentication use the config in `simple_query`, it validates credentials and grabs some basic metadata.**
+For a quick test of authentication use the config in `simple_query`, it validates credentials and returns some basic metadata.

-You can use this set HCL/tf files as a starting point to build more complex configurations with.
+*You can also use this set of HCL/tf files as a starting point templatee to build more complex configurations*

 Use like this -
 ```shell